 1. Do some number crunching

-Spend time thinking about who you want to buy presents for.
-And what you want to buy.
-It'll give you a rough idea how much you want to spend.
+Take some time to think about who you want to buy presents for and what you want to buy.
+It'll give you an idea how much you might need to spend.

 - Postal charges for parcels and cards

 - Batteries, wrapping, sticky tape

 - Train and bus tickets, fuel and toll charges for trips to see the family

 - Holiday childcare and Christmas activities such as photos with Santa

 Having a buffer to cover last-minute gifts for people not on your original list is something to consider.

 You can track your debit and credit card spending in the CommBank app.
 See how much you can save with our savings calculator, set up regular transfers to keep you on track, or create a savings goal in NetBank.